mgyarmathy/json-data-node-modules/README.md

 ...
 ```

-We will use the Javascript code below to load our employee data module and include it in the Angular `$scope` object of our application's data model.
+We will use the JavaScript code below to load our employee data module and include it in the Angular `$scope` object of our application's data model.

 ```javascript
 // js/main.js